ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 RemoteControlSocket
 ~~~~~~~~~~~~~~~~~~~

 This option controls where the unix-domain-socket for the RemoteControl should be created.
-The socket will not be created if this option was not set.
+The socket will not be created if this option is not set.

 .. code-block:: yaml